-- Have completed at least two Human Rights courses at the University of Chicago prior to their application.
+- Taken at least two Human Rights courses at the University of Chicago.

-Priority will be given to students who have previously completed a University of Chicago Human Rights Program Internship and propose returning to their internship organization or area of work.
-However, other College seniors with comparable experience are encouraged to apply.
+Priority will be given to those applicants who have previously completed a University of Chicago Human Rights Internship Program and propose returning to their internship organization or area of work.
+However, other applicants with comparable experience are encouraged to apply.

-The Aizik Wolf Fellow is selected by a committee of faculty and staff from the Pozen Family Center for Human Rights who examine the feasibility of the applicant's proposed project and how it relates to both the student's undergraduate studies and future career goals.
-The successful applicant should demonstrate the ability to make a significant contribution to her or his host organization, as well as a record of leadership, involvement and commitment to human rights and social justice.
+The successful applicant will demonstrate the ability to make a significant contribution to the host organization, as well as show a record of leadership, involvement, and commitment to human rights and social justice.